hm90121/rag-chatbot-example/README.md

 ## Usage

 - Acquire and set required API keys in the environment variables according to which model you want to use.
-For example, set `OPENAI_API_KEY` if you want to use OpenAI's llm (by running `using_openai.py`).
+For example, set `OPENAI_API_KEY` if you want to use OpenAI's LLM (by running `using_openai.py`).
-- Install required dependencies using `poetry` or by creating a virtual environment maunally and installing the dependencies using `pip`.
+- Install required dependencies using `poetry` or by creating a virtual environment manually and installing the dependencies using `pip install -r requirements.txt`.
-- Run the file you want (either `using_openai.py` or `using_hf.py`).
+- Run the file you want (either `using_openai.py`, `using_hf.py` or `using_hf_local.py`).

+> **NOTE**: You do not need to obtain and set a API key if you are using `using_hf_local.py` to run the model locally.

 ## Example Questions